Ashworth836/appacademy-projects/README.md

 ## Congratulations!

-You are now able to add Sequelize to an Express application and successfully communicate with a SQLite database.
+You are now able to add Sequelize to an Express application and successfully communicate with a SQLite database.# practice-for-week-11-combining-express-sequelize-short-practice